PhD in Music: Music Education

 - Three letters of recommendation that address your teaching experience, musicianship, and suitability for graduate study.

 - Submit a video recording that demonstrates your teaching ability and musicianship.
-Recognizing that it may not be possible to acquire current video of classroom/rehearsal teaching due to COVID-19-related school measures, your video may include older teaching examples (including student teaching), private lesson teaching, or teaching/rehearsal segments videoed as part of a course or professional workshop.
 You may want to submit a sample of several representative clips of your teaching, totaling no more than 30 minutes.
+Your video may include teaching examples drawn from K-12 classroom teaching, community music contexts, private lesson instruction, early childhood music education, chamber music coaching, adult music education, or ensemble rehearsal segments.
 During at least one of these teaching episodes, demonstrate your musicianship by using your primary instrument or voice to model for students.
 This musical example should be lengthy and demonstrate the quality of your musicianship.
 Attach a brief description of the setting and your goals for each teaching episode.

 - Example of scholarly writing.
 This could be something from a previous writing project (e.g. MA thesis or research paper).